 There are two practical approaches in soundbars:

+When comparing Dolby Atmos Soundbars, look for features that enhance sound quality and immersive experiences.
 If you want convincing overhead effects, physical up-firing drivers or detachable rear modules are generally superior; virtualization is cheaper and can be surprisingly good in the right room but is more room-dependent.
+The best Dolby Atmos Soundbars will offer a balance of both physical and virtual height solutions to suit different room types and budgets.

 Signal decoding and passthrough